• Skip to main content

 Applesauce variations

-Our family loves the homemade apple sauce in its simplest version with no sugar, no spices.
+Our family loves homemade apple sauce in its simplest version with no sugar, no spices.
 Just pure, usually organic, applesauce.
 For an applesauce with a bit of a twist you can add:

 • sugar if you prefer sweeter applesauce or using tart apple varieties